wch/chatstream/README.md

 The chat_ai package provides a [Shiny for Python](https://shiny.rstudio.com/py/) module for building AI chat applications.
 Please keep in mind that this is very much a work in progress, and the API is likely to change.

 It currently supports the OpenAI API.
+To use this, you must have an OpenAI API key.
+You can get one from the [OpenAI](https://platform.openai.com/account/api-keys) or from [Azure's OpenAI Service](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service).
+(Note that if you have use Azure, you will need to point the applications to the Azure endpoint instead of the default OpenAI endpoint.)

 ## Installation